Meet my family!

 If you want a getting-to-know-me short-cut, then scroll down and sign up for my wee-mail.

 A welcome present will be the Total Introduction-Thingy PDF to my book: The Big World According to Little Hunterman.

-He is scared of open windows but loves to be outside, does not like dog food but loves found leftovers (and croissants), abhors changes in his holy routines but loves exceptions if they include rat-chases.
+He fears open windows but loves to be outside, dislikes dog food but treasures found leftovers (and croissants), detests changes in his holy routines and rituals but delights in extra rounds if they include rat-chases of any kind.

 Flynn (Admiral Flynn van Kwiitsch)

-Flynn, a rubber duck, had his tail chewed off by a young and overexcited Hunterman a few years back.
-Since then, for fear of sinking, Flynn has been deathly afraid of anything concerning water, avoiding every contact with it—a fact that makes body hygiene rather difficult.
+Flynn, a rubber duck, had his tail chewed off by a young and rather overexcited Hunterman a few years back.
+Since then, for fear of sinking, Flynn has been terrified of anything resembling water, avoiding any contact with it — a fact that makes body hygiene rather challenging.